 I hate to say bad things about the conditions because I am really rooting for Warner Springs to keep improving and stay open this time around.
 There is a ton of potential with this course and the entire property.
 It is a fantastic setting for a golf course with a bunch of mature trees throughout the course (pines, oaks, weeping willows, you name it) and beautiful scenery all around.
 There are some minor elevation changes in play and it’s just a beautiful place to have a secluded golf course.

 The layout is also quite enjoyable and much more difficult than it would seem based on very low ratings and slopes.
 The conditions do have a major impact here because there isn’t much roll-out on drives right now, making the course play much longer.
-The fairways do have mostly decent playability (very inconsistent, though), but anything off the fairways is an adventure.
-If—and I say “if”—you can find your ball, you generally will have a nasty lie.
+The fairways did have mostly decent playability (very inconsistent, though), but anything off the fairways was an adventure.
+If—and I emphasize “if”—you can find your ball, you generally will have a nasty lie.
 It might be in hard pan dirt, weeds, a super thick/deep patch of grass or just sitting down in a depression.
 The bunkers were heavy and damp in the morning, but the sand was fine.
-The greens are getting there and the good sections rolled nicely enough, but there are still a number of bare/dead spots and the new turf is somewhat spongy.
+The greens were “getting there” and the good sections rolled nicely enough, but there are still a number of bare/dead spots and the new turf is somewhat spongy.
 Once they can really get the greens good, that will go a long way.

 Otherwise, the layout is fun and challenging with some tricky angles on tee shots and uncomfortable sight lines on many approaches.
 All those big old trees definitely come into play a lot.
 Amidst the renovations, they didn’t alter the layout too much.
 The biggest change is the third hole, which went from being a relatively short/straight par-4 to a very tough dogleg right that plays longer and forces a perfect tee shot to clear the corner.
 There were a handful of new tee boxes in play, so the tee angles on a few holes will be different than what you remember if you’ve played here in the past.